 Many homeowners opt for hardwood flooring to enhance the beauty and value of their property.
 They become dismayed when they see tiny holes in their floors, ones that are surrounded by fine sawdust.
 They want to know why these holes are present and how to eliminate them and prevent them from returning.
 Beetles love to make their home in these floors and must be addressed immediately.
 Most likely the homeowner is dealing with lyctus or true powderpost beetles.

 Identifying Powderpost Beetles

-Powderpost beetles love to make their home in hardwood floors.
-They create holes that are approximately 1/16″ in diameter and feed on sapwood.
+Powderpost beetles love to make their home in hardwood floors los angeles ca. They create holes that are approximately 1/16″ in diameter and feed on sapwood.
 The hardwoods contain large pores that provide the perfect spot for the female beetles to lay eggs, and most beetles found in the state are either the southern lyctus or brown lyctus beetle.
 As the starch in hardwood floors declines over the years, most infestations are seen in newer floors during the spring and early summer months.

 Where Do They Live?

 Lyctus beetles prefer populated areas as opposed to woods and forests.
 When they find exposed wood or finished flooring waiting to be installed, they move in.
 They can only do so before the wood is sealed.
 Once varnish, wax, or another sealant has been applied, they cannot lay their eggs in the wood and must find a new place to reside.